-Each potential participant must satisfy the following criteria to be eligible for data collection in this study:
+Each potential patient must satisfy the following criteria to be eligible for data collection in this study:

-- 1. Has undergone apheresis with the purpose of receiving 1 dose of cilta-cel commercial product per the health authority approved cilta-cel product information in the respective country/region.
-Patients receiving cilta-cel not meeting pre-specified drug product specifications per label may also be eligible for the study. - 2.
+- 1. Criterion modified per Amendment 1: - 1.1 Has undergone apheresis with the purpose of receiving 1 dose of cilta-cel commercial product per the health authority approved cilta-cel product information in the respective country/region.
+Patients receiving cilta-cel not meeting pre-specified drug product specifications may also be eligible for the study. - 2.
 Patient must sign a participation agreement/informed consent form (ICF) allowing participation within the respective registry, as applicable, and for pharmaceutical companies to have access to their study data.